 1. Slit Your Ticket

-Slitting your tickets can save you more that 30% off your train ticket.
+Slitting your tickets can save you more than 30% off your train ticket.
 All you have to do is buy a different ticket for your journey you can buy in advance.

 You don’t need to get out of the train as you travel.
-Say you are traveling from point A to point C. During your journey your train passes point B.
+Say you are travelling from point A to point C. During your journey, your train passes point B.

 You can buy your ticket using Split Ticketing or any other ticketing company.